Managing Service Groups

 There are three ways to assign groups when a service is deployed:

 You can mix and match these methods for different group types and services.
 Here are some guidelines to help you decide which method to use.
-If multiple methods are configured, see Order of Precedence for Metadata and Other Service Settings for information on which group assignment takes precedence.
+If multiple methods are configured, see Order of precedence for assigning groups to requested services for information on which group assignment takes precedence.

 If you know the requirements at service creation time, configure groups in the service catalog blueprint.
 For example: